ippontech/blog-usa/posts/exploring-iot-infrastructure-support-in-aws-part1.md

 # Current development options (Software, SDKs)
 Before deploying we need to understand the AWS infrastructure and potential options.
 As a new user in of AWS IoT you might find options confusing and documentation split across many areas.
 There are many examples for setting up each part of the IoT offerings but little information on actual implementation and integration of features.

-## For general devices and clients interacting with IoT devices, infrastructure includes the following:
+## General devices and clients interacting with IoT devices:

 - [AWS IoT SDK](https://aws.amazon.com/iot/sdk/) on devices
   - This includes the standard Java, Python, NodeJs SDKs that can access most AWS services including IoT Core and Greengrass